All Episodes

 And with the virus, same thing.

-It was um it was the whole nation.
+It was, it was the whole nation.

-Uh I know this may sound silly, but I remember like every restaurant opening up and staying open for those working to find any human life and then later, you know, lost lives uh in in the rubble of of ground zero, and but all these restaurants opening up, feeding all these guys for free.
+I know this may sound silly, but I remember like every restaurant opening up and staying open for those working to find any human life and then later, you know, lost lives in the rubble of ground zero.

-Never forget Campbell's soup set up, like the biggest soup kitchen thing that you've ever seen to give everybody just feed them.
+Never forget Campbell's Soup set up like the biggest soup kitchen thing that you've ever seen to give everybody just feed them.

-And it was that type of response, and and everybody all over the country doing everything they could do to help.
+And everybody all over the country doing everything they could do to help.

 We see this happen time and time again when there are hurricanes.